Christianity and communism: parallels and differences

 Church with the progressive world.

-In summary, the political decision-making of Pius XII. it was subject to a simple formula: what recorded anti-communism and the conservative "values" it supported the organization of society; he hated and severely repressed everything connected with the ideas of progress, socialism, communism, and similar social reforms.
+In summary, the political decision-making of Pius XII. it was subject to a simple formula: it supported all what recorded anti-communism and the conservative "values" the organization of society; he hated and severely repressed everything connected with the ideas of progress, socialism, communism, and similar social reforms.
 In other matters, perhaps he followed the principles of Christian teaching.
 And because he was a skilled diplomat, many people admired and recognized him ...

 It is therefore not surprising that when the socialist or communist parties came to power in some countries, these contradictions turned into open hostility between church and state (in our country it was especially in the 50s).
 This time the tasks were exchanged: "representatives of the people" settled accounts with the church.
-However, this was not against the real perpetrators of the church's crimes in the past (most of whom had not lived for a long time, their followers were abroad, such as the Vatican) and foreign practitioners of political intrigues today, but often persecuted by priests and members of the order who they did not directly cause these acts ...
+However, this was not against the real perpetrators of the church's crimes in the past (most of whom had not lived for a long time, their followers were abroad, such as the Vatican) and foreign practitioners of political intrigues, but often persecuted by priests and members of the orders, who they did not directly quilty ...

 What is compliance